 Other snakes with predominantly cytotoxic venom include:

 – excessive swelling.

-The two snakes that cause most fatal bites are the black mamba and Cape cobra.
+The two snakes that cause the most fatal bites are the black mamba and the Cape cobra.
 Their venom is potently neurotoxic and fast-acting.

 – Slurred speech.